 - Duration of 60 minutes or 75 minutes for candidates taking examinations that are not in their native language

 - No study material or electronic devices including mobile phones may be used during the examination Candidates are allowed to use simple non-programmable calculators to be provided by the candidate

 - An official translation of terms not their definitions from the ISTQB® Glossary to the local language is allowed.
 Candidates taking exams that are not in their native language may use a paper-based translation dictionary.

 - The pass mark is 65% 26 out of 40.

 - Delegates should already have a basic working knowledge of IT and an understanding of the testing role in software development.

 - Those who intend to sit the examination at the end of the course will benefit from pre-reading the ISTQB Foundation Level Syllabus and a standard text on the subject from the BCS book list.

-Those delegates taking the examination will need to spend some time each evening on revision and example examination questions.
+- Those delegates taking the examination will need to spend some time each evening on revision and example examination questions.
 The amount of time required will depend on experience, but delegates should be prepared to spend a minimum of 1-hour each evening.

 - If you are taking a BCS exam you must bring photographic identification with you passport, driving license or student card, as it is a BCS requirement to produce it for the invigilator prior to the exam.
 Failure to produce a valid form of photographic identification will result in a candidate not being able to sit the exam.
 For any questions about what form of identification is acceptable please contact your Account Manager or the Nexus Training team on 01392 205095.

 - BCS allow additional time for candidates who have a disability or whose native language differs to that of the examination paper.
 Full details are provided in the BCS Reasonable Adjustments Policy which is available to view on the BCS website.
 If you believe you qualify for this then please notify the Exam Administration team on the details below as early as possible.
 At least two weeks' notice will be required for processing this request.
 Delegates failing to advise Nexus and provide evidence when requested, may not be allowed the additional support offered via the BCS policy.
 Nexus Exam Administration can be contacted by email email@example.com or by phone 01392 205095.